leonidkozhukh/hyperloop/README.md

 *Hyperloop Passenger Capsule*

 1. Tube air is compressed with a compression ratio of 20:1 via an axial compressor.

 2. Up to 60% of this air is bypassed:

     a.
 The air travels via a narrow tube near bottom of the capsule to the tail.

     b.
 A nozzle at the tail expands the flow generating thrust to mitigate some of the small amounts of aerodynamic and bearing drag.

 3. Up to 0.44 lb/s (0.2 kg/s) of air is cooled and compressed an additional 5.2:1 for the passenger version with additional cooling afterward.

     a.
 This air is stored in onboard composite overwrap pressure vessels.

     b.
 The stored air is eventually consumed by the air bearings to maintain distance between the capsule and tube walls.

 4. An onboard water tank is used for cooling of the air.

     a.
 Water is pumped at 0.30 lb/s (0.14 kg/s) through two intercoolers (639 lb or 290 kg total mass of coolant).

     b.
 The steam is stored onboard until reaching the station.

     c.
 Water and steam tanks are changed automatically at each stop.

 5. The compressor is powered by a 436 hp (325 kW) onboard electric motor:

     a.
 The motor has an estimated mass of 372 lb (169 kg), which includes power electronics.

     b.
 An estimated 3,400 lb (1,500 kg) of batteries provides 45 minutes of onboard compressor power, which is more than sufficient for the travel time with added reserve backup power.

     c.
 Onboard batteries are changed at each stop and charged at the stations.

+![alt-text][figure-10]

-*yperloop Passenger Plus Vehicle Capsule*
+*Hyperloop Passenger Plus Vehicle Capsule*

 1. Tube air is compressed with a compression ratio of 20:1 via an axial compressor.

 2. Up to 85% of this air is bypassed:

     a.
 The air travels via a narrow tube near bottom of the capsule to the tail.

     b.
 A nozzle at the tail expands the flow generating thrust to mitigate some of the small amounts of aerodynamic and bearing drag.

 3. Up to 0.44 lb/s (0.2 kg/s) of air is cooled and compressed an additional 6.2:1 for the passenger plus vehicle version with additional cooling afterward.

     a.
 This air is stored in onboard composite overwrap pressure vessels.

     b.
 The stored air is eventually consumed by the air bearings to maintain distance between the capsule and tube walls.

 4. An onboard water tank is used for cooling of the air.

     a.
 Water is pumped at 0.86 lb/s (0.39 kg/s) through two intercoolers (1,800 lb or 818 kg total mass of coolant).

     b.
 The steam is stored onboard until reaching the station.

     c.
 Water and steam tanks are changed automatically at each stop.

 5. The compressor is powered by a 1,160 hp (865 kW) onboard electric motor:

     a.
 The motor has an estimated mass of 606 lb (275 kg), which includes power electronics.

     b.
 An estimated 8,900 lb (4,000 kg) of batteries provides 45 minutes of onboard compressor power, which is more than sufficient for the travel time with added reserve backup power.

     c.
 Onboard batteries are changed at each stop and charged at the stations.

-# <a name="capsule-suspension"></a>4.1.4.
-Suspension
+![alt-text][figure-11]

+**4.1.4.
+Suspension**

 Suspending the capsule within the tube presents a substantial technical challenge due to transonic cruising velocities.
 Conventional wheel and axle systems become impractical at high speed due frictional losses and dynamic instability.
 A viable technical solution is magnetic levitation; however the cost associated with material and construction is prohibitive.
 An alternative to these conventional options is an air bearing suspension.
 Air bearings offer stability and extremely low drag at a feasible cost by exploiting the ambient atmosphere in the tube.

+![alt-text][figure-12]

 Externally pressurized and aerodynamic air bearings are well suited for the Hyperloop due to exceptionally high stiffness, which is required to maintain stability at high speeds.
 When the gap height between a ski and the tube wall is reduced, the flow field in the gap exhibits a highly non-linear reaction resulting in large restoring pressures.
 The increased pressure pushes the ski away from the wall, allowing it to return to its nominal ride height.
 While a stiff air bearing suspension is superb for reliability and safety, it could create considerable discomfort for passengers onboard.
 To account for this, each ski is integrated into an independent mechanical suspension, ensuring a smooth ride for passengers.
 The capsule may also include traditional deployable wheels similar to aircraft landing gear for ease of movement at speeds under 100 mph (160 kph) and as a component of the overall safety system.